 What is the ROI on Good Customer Experience?

 Since the need is dire and the impact is grave, why don’t brands just fix this?
 There are several reasons.

 Second, organizations (incorrectly) fail to recognize this extensive work as customer-facing.
 If you go to any organization (the way they are set today) you will see that the communication systems for employees is considered “back office.”
-Leaders rarely make the connection that empowering the frontline is the key to improving CX.
+Leaders rarely make the connection that empowering the front line is the key to improving CX.

 Third, this work is not “sexy.”
 It just isn’t.
 It is full of Excel spreadsheets and ancient legacy systems that need to be integrated or rebuilt.
 And the solution must be real-time to empower employees.
-That brings complexity that drives the price tag even higher.
+That brings complexity and drives the price tag even higher.

 Wow the Customer with Consistency

 Brands should work on wowing the customer by delivering consistent experiences and getting the basics right.
 They need to do that before introducing all the great one-off experiences they can deliver to a few guests.

 Customers are wowed much more if their digital key can open their room door in Boston AND Berlin.
 Or if they can rely on digital checkout in both countries.
 The bottle of champagne only brings value when the customer’s basic needs have been met.